 ASPCA Generosity Helps TASP Do Right By Hurricane Sandy Animal Victims

 While TASP volunteers were volunteering at ASPCA’s Hurricane Sandy Emergency Pet Shelter in Brooklyn from October to January, we came across Brooke and Pluto, two wonderful pit bulls who were picked up as strays after the hurricane.
 As the shelter was winding down, we worked with ASPCA to develop a plan for these two dogs to move upstate with us and undergo boarding, foster care, medical care, obedience and agility training and general guidance on how to be a good member of the family.
 ASPCA graciously stepped forward with a generous grant enabling us to bring Brooke and Pluto to their full potential as pets, so they can achieve forever homes through our adoption program.
 The effort is now blossoming and we are happy to report that Pluto has moved in with his new family in Scotia.
-Brooke is continuing her training while she waits for an equally awesome home of her own.
-Both dogs will enter their new homes with a full year’s free ASPCA Pet Insurance coverage, to further insure their future.
+Brooke also landed a fantastic home with a retired soldier, and she goes everywhere with him as his support dog.
+Both dogs entered their new homes with a full year’s free ASPCA Pet Insurance coverage, to further insure their future.
 THANK YOU, ASPCA, for partnering with TASP to make this work possible.
 Read full press release…

 Dogs rescued from NYC being trained, prepped for adoption locally